-Capital Market Assumptions power the cashflow simulation at the core of all of your client’s financial plans.
-So it’s important to understand each of the building blocks that go into constructing eMoney’s Investment Assumptions.
+These capital market assumptions power the cash flow simulation at the core of all of your clients’ financial plans.
+That’s why it’s important to keep your market index data updated and understand each of the building blocks that go into constructing eMoney’s Investment Assumptions.

 Let’s take a look at eMoney’s Investment Assumptions starting with the Model Portfolios tab.

 INVESTMENT ASSUMPTIONS – MODEL PORTFOLIOS

 These are the foundation of the eMoney Cash Flow Simulation.
 You need market indices to build your asset classes, you need asset classes to create your model portfolios, and you need model portfolios to accurately define the growth rate of well—everything.

 The Market Indices tab allows you to modify the rate of return, standard deviation, or growth characteristics for a system-defined index, create a custom index, and update the market index data when new quarterly data is published.

 Every market index is composed of historical data and growth character.
 These factors determine how the index interacts within the eMoney Cash Flow Simulation.